JorisTruong/homeaccountant-app/README.md

 ### High priority:
 * Create, Update and Delete an account
-* Form validation for transaction and account
+* Form validation for account
 * Confirmation when deleting a transaction, category or account
 * Complete 'About Us' page
 * Define the categories and their icon